-Staff turnover, for example where key members of staff leave, fall ill or go on research leave, may result in changes to the programme's content (SCOR standards will continue to be met).
-The University will endeavour to ensure that any impact on learners is limited if such changes occur.
+Staff turnover, for example where key members of staff leave, fall ill or go on research leave, may result in changes to the programme's content (HCPC and SCOR standards will continue to be met).
+The University will endeavour to ensure that any impact on students is limited if such changes occur.

-8. What is the structure of the programme?
+8. What is the structure of the Programme?

-The programme is studied part-time over two years and the teaching is delivered via individual modules relating to six themes across each year.
-The academic year runs from September and is divided into two semesters.
-All modules are compulsory modules (a module that you are required to study on this course).
+The programme is studied part-time over three years and the teaching is delivered via individual modules relating to six themes across each year.
 This programme is a full calendar year programme but taught elements may not take place throughout the whole year.